Kgsolsa/blog/src/content/posts/anime-and-animation-to-watch.md

 - Btoom!
 - ~~Orb: On the Movements of the Earth~~
 - The Daily Life of The Immortal King
+- Darwin Incident
+- Eleced
+- Demons of the shadow realm
 ### Horror isekai
 - Dungeon Seeker
 - Corpse Party: Blood Covered